jessey-git/fx-gltf/README.md

 ## Supported Compilers
 * Microsoft Visual C++ 2017 15.6 (and possibly earlier)

-* Planned: Clang 6.0
+* Clang 5.0+
+* GCC 6.1+

+Planned: Ship a C++20 Modules file in addition to the header

 ## Known Issues
 ### glTF 2.0 missing support
-* Schema: Extension property bags on all types
+* Schema: ```Extension``` property bags on all types

+### API
-* Loading/Saving: Binary .glb loading and processing
+* Saving: Binary .glb files

-* Saving: Data URIs
-* Saving: Providing option for external or embedded resources
+* Saving: Providing options for external or embedded resources

 ### General (future)
-* Make manipulation api a bit better by allowing easier creation of objects (C++20 will allow more intuitive aggregate struct initialization so maybe wait until then...)
+* API: Make manipulation api a bit better by allowing easier creation of objects (C++20 will allow more intuitive aggregate struct initialization so maybe wait until then...)

 ## License